 For their 25th anniversary tour, they would select a member of the audience and seat them on a sofa onstage to watch the show.

-Anderson owned a salmon farm in Scotland, which helped defray some of the massive taxes levied in the UK on high earners.
-One of his clients is London's department store, Harrod's.
+From the late '70s until 2010, Anderson owned a salmon farm in Scotland, which helped defray some of the massive taxes levied in the UK on high earners.
+At its peak, it employed 400 people and was the largest independent producer of smoked salmon in the UK; one of its clients was London's department store, Harrod's.

 Their first single, "Sunshine Day," mistakenly credited the band as "Jethro Toe."